jamietanna/sarahseewhy.github.io/_posts/2019-01-11-reflection-week-2.md

 **Bedside**: [_The Golden Thread_](https://www.hodder.co.uk/books/detail.page?isbn=9781473659049)

-This is an engaging global history of fabric and its impact societies, cultures, and economics.
+This is an engaging global history of fabric and its impact on societies, cultures, and economics.
 I've just finished the pre-historic period and am still trying to fathom how groups 40,000 years ago developed the complex technology to process fibres like flax into linen.

 **Commute**: [_Black Studies in the University_](https://www.amazon.com/Black-Studies-University-Armstead-Robinson/dp/0300011679)